turboscrew/rpi_stub/Readme.txt

 for communicating with a gdb client.

 The idea is that this loader/debugger boots, and it could be used for uploading and then debugging bare metal progams on RPi2.
+The only 'external' h-file used is stdint.h.

 I don't take any responsibility of anything that happens, if someone dares to try this.
 You can use this but totally on your own risk.